gitter-badger/miu-1/miuki/notes/parallel.rst

       for a file once P1 has finished for files corresponding to imports.
 Note that this doesn't create a problem even if we allow cylic dependencies between files.

-      My hunch is that despite the data dependencies, the one-shot parsing approach will be faster and we should use it.

       It would be nice to benchmark the difference, but it would probably take a substantial amount of effort to do so...